Network Administration Curriculum

 NET-250 Credits: 3

-The use of WAN network connects.
-Topics will include: OSI reference model, WAN protocols, Internetworking operating system, network protocols, routing, and network security.
+The use of WAN networking hardware.
+Course design will include: OSI and TCP/IP reference models, WAN connections types, network design, subnetting, IPv4, IPv6, network protocols, routing, wireless networking, VLANS, trunking, SDN (software defined networking), network automation, and network security.
 Students will gain hands-on experience through various installation and configuration exercises.

 NET-260 Credits: 3

-A basic understanding of Internet Services.
-Topics will include; Internet information system and Internet Basics, installation and configuration services, monitoring and optimization, proxy server basics, installing proxy server, configuring proxy server, managing advance features, security, optimization, and troubleshooting.
+This course will provide students with a basic understanding of Internet Services.
+Applied instructional topics will include; web servers, database servers, deployment servers, installation and configuration services, monitoring and optimization, email server basics, managing advance features, security, SNMP, optimization, and troubleshooting.
 Students will gain hands-on experience through various installation and configuration exercises.

 NET-270 Credits: 3